-The efficiency of the UUT shall be measured at 20%, 50%, and 100% of nameplate output current.
-Testing at a 10% loading condition is required for internal power supplies that are designed to be operated in redundant configurations and optional for non-redundant power supplies.
-The ac power consumption of the power supply shall also be measured under a special standby loading condition.
+The efficiency of the UUT shall be measured at 20%, 50% and 100% of rated nameplate output power.
+Efficiency measurements at lower loading conditions (less than 20% of nameplate output current) may be recorded to support data collection on industry performance of operational efficiency for power supplies that are typically operated in redundant configurations.
 Other loading conditions may be identified that are relevant to the manufacturer and user of the power supply.
-Procedures for loading internal power supplies with multiple dc voltage busses are described in detail in Section 6.1.1 below.
+For power supply loading purposes, the standby voltage rail is treated as other dc output voltage rails.
+Procedures for precisely determining load points for server power supplies are described in detail in Section 6.1.1.

 In some cases, the manufacturer may specify a minimum current requirement for each bus of the power supply.
-In these cases, it is important to ensure that the 10% or 20% loading point is not lower than the minimum current requirement.
-In cases where the minimum current requirement exceeds the test method's calculated load point for a given voltage bus, the value of the minimum current requirement should be used to load the bus.
+In these cases, it is important to ensure that calculated current load for a specific load point is not lower than the minimum current requirement (this is of particular concern in lower load conditions such as 5% and 10%).
+In cases where the minimum current requirement exceeds the test method's calculated load point for a given voltage bus, the value of the minimum current requirement should be used to load the bus rather than the calculated load current.
 The percent load of the load point shall be properly recorded in any test report based on the new load values used for the busses with minimum loading requirements.

 Prior to power measurements, the UUT shall be allowed to operate at each load point for at least 15 minutes in order to allow the power supply to reach a steady state of operation.
+A steady state of operation has been reached if the total input power reading over two consecutive five-minute intervals does not change by more than $\pm 1\%$